KMurphs/table-sorter/ReadMe.md

 # Table Sorter

+A styled version of this documentation can be found at: (https://kmurphs.github.io/table-sorter/)[https://kmurphs.github.io/table-sorter/]

 ## Overview

 - This app is an exercise involving different sorting algorithms on a table ui components written in **React**, **Typescript** and **TailwindCSS**.